naveentakkellapati/naveen-task/README.md

    To do this task, i used AWS EC2 Instances, and i Created kubernates cluster using Kops tool.

   How to setup the Cluster in Aws: ( steps)
+   T

             1. choose the AWS region for deployment.
             2. I used EC2 Ubuntu 18.04 version.
             3.First install kubectl
             4.then Download the kops
             5. create a DNS , in route 53,- for identification of kubernetes cluster. (i created naveen.task.com) 6.attach a roles to the Ubuntu instance with required privileges 7.create a S3 bucket to store the artefacts required for the cluster 8.Define a cluster configuration and review, and finally create a cluster.

   Deploying the our Application: (steps)